-This parameter provides the conversion factor needed by the controller to display speeds as RPM values instead of Hertz values.
+This parameter provides the conversion factor needed to display speeds as RPM values instead of Hertz values.
 Adjusting this parameter is optional.
-To use this parameter correctly, you must know the exact number of flywheel teeth that pass by the magnetic pickup in one revolution of the engine.
+To use this parameter correctly, you must know the exact No. of Flywheel Teeth that pass by the magnetic pickup in one revolution of the engine.